| |

 Step 1: Have your financial house in order.

 Start by understanding your credit score and its significance in the travel hacking process.
 A good credit score increases your chances of being approved for travel and premium rewards credit cards.
-These travel and premium credit cards come with valuable sign-up bonuses and benefits.
+These travel and premium credit cards come with valuable sign-up bonuses and benefits and will get you travel rewards much faster.

 Pay off your existing debt.
 Keeping a running balance on your card is not really beneficial when it comes to travel hacking.
-You will pay more interest than you would if you gain travel rewards.
+You will pay more interest than you would gain in travel rewards.

 Step 2: Research Loyalty Programs